-- 1.9 Given that there is still limited practice to draw from, this Handbook is not grounded upon the notion of "good practice" per se, nor does it necessarily follow the structure of Guides to Good Practice under other HCCH Conventions.
-Rather, this Handbook aims to be an accessible and easily digestible practical guide to the 2000 Convention, with clear language, relevant and comprehensive case examples and flowcharts.
+- 1.8 Given that there is still limited practice to draw from, this Handbook is not grounded upon the notion of "good practice" per se, nor does it necessarily follow the structure of Guides to Good Practice under other HCCH Conventions.
+Rather, this Handbook aims to be an accessible and easily digestible practical guide to the 2000 Convention, with clear language, relevant and comprehensive examples and flowcharts.
 In this way, it is hoped that the Handbook will promote a clear understanding of how the Convention is intended to operate in practice, thereby ensuring that good practice under the Convention is established and fostered from the outset.
-This Handbook draws heavily from the Explanatory Report on the 2000 Convention35 and should be read and used in conjunction with it.
+This Handbook draws heavily from the Explanatory Report on the 2000 Convention and should be read and used in conjunction with it.
 This Handbook does not replace or amend the Explanatory Report in any way, which retains its significance as part of the preparatory work (travaux préparatoires) for the 2000 Convention.
-It should be noted that the function of this Handbook is not to assess the diversity of current provisions in different legal systems, nor to assess or encourage particular developments. - 1.10 This Handbook is principally aimed at States' authorities36 implementing and operating the 2000 Convention, such as Central Authorities designated under the 2000 Convention, judicial and administrativecompetent authorities, notaries public or latin model notaries competent to certify or authenticate documents, persons, institutions or bodies in charge of representing or assisting adults in matters concerning their personal welfare (e.g., health professionals) and / or handling their financial affairs and / or property (e.g., banks).
-The Handbook is also relevant to anyone who has an interest in the protection of adults. - 1.11 [This Handbook was approved at the First Meeting of the Special Commission-on-the practical operation of the 2000 Convention37 [and has been adopted by HCCH Members].38 Its publication comes more than 20 years after the finalisation of the Convention text and over 10 years after its entry into force.
-It is hoped that it will assist existing and future Contracting Parties in the effective implementation of the 2000 Convention, to the benefit of citizens around the world.]
+It should be noted that the function of this Handbook is not to assess the diversity of current provisions in different legal systems, nor to assess or encourage particular developments. - 1.9 This Handbook is principally aimed at States' authorities implementing and operating the 2000 Convention, such as Central Authorities designated under the 2000 Convention, competent authorities, notaries public or latin model notaries competent to certify or authenticate documents, persons, institutions or bodies in charge of representing or assisting adults in matters concerning their personal welfare (e.g., health professionals) and / or handling their financial affairs and / or property (e.g., banks).
+The Handbook is also relevant to anyone who has an interest in the protection of adults. - 1.10 This Handbook was approved at the First Meeting of the Special Commission34 [and has been adopted by HCCH Members].35 Its publication comes more than 20 years after the finalisation of the Convention text and over 10 years after its entry into force.
+It is hoped that it will assist existing and future Contracting Parties in the effective implementation of the 2000 Convention, to the benefit of citizens around the world. - 1.11 Endeavours should continue to be made to encourage ratifications of, and accessions to, the 2000 Convention by States willing and able to undertake the Convention obligations.
+Contracting Parties are encouraged to arrange meetings at the regional level for this purpose.36 - 1.12 Please note that any guidance provided in this Handbook is not legally binding and nothing in it may be construed as binding on Contracting Parties to the 2000 Convention.
+It is also worth reiterating that the 2000 Convention should be interpreted having regard to its